Cube-OS/cubeOS/docs/ecosystem/services/service-config.rst

 -------------------------

-By default, all services will attempt to read their configuration options from ``/etc/kubos-config.toml``.
+By default, all services will attempt to read their configuration options from ``/etc/cubeos-config.toml``.
-This file is auto-generated when the KubOS image is built and lives in the root file system so that it can be restored during the :doc:`OS recovery process <../linux-docs/kubos-linux-recovery>`.
+This file is auto-generated when the CubeOS image is built and lives in the root file system so that it can be restored during the :doc:`OS recovery process <../linux-docs/cubeos-linux-recovery>`.

 .. warning::

-    Any ad-hoc config changes made to the ``/etc/kubos-config.toml`` file will be lost if the OS is upgraded or restored.
+    Any ad-hoc config changes made to the ``/etc/cubeos-config.toml`` file will be lost if the OS is upgraded or restored.

-As a result, if you would like to add or change any configuration options outside of the :doc:`KubOS build process <../../deep-dive/klb/configuring-kubos>`, you should create a custom config file within the user data partition.
+As a result, if you would like to add or change any configuration options outside of the :doc:`CubeOS build process <../../deep-dive/klb/configuring-cubeos>`, you should create a custom config file within the user data partition.

 This custom file location may be provided by specifying the path in the ``-c`` option when starting